Rod Eddington: British Airways CEO

-Current
+Board memberships

+In February 2006, Eddington served as a non-executive board member of JPMorgan representing Australia and New Zealand.

-As of 2018 he still served on the boards of News Corp and 21st Century Fox.
-In April 2019 he joined the board of News Corp's Herald and Weekly Times in Victoria.
+As of 2018, he still served on the boards of News Corp and 21st Century Fox.
+In April 2019 he joined the board of News Corp's Herald & Weekly Times.

 Eddington was appointed to the board of Lion in March 2011, and appointed chair in March 2012.
 He joined the parent company's board (Kirin) in March 2020, and holds these positions as of December 2020.